How Greenbrier’s Academic Program Prepares Your Daughter for her Future

 Greenbrier Academy prides itself on providing the perfect balance of therapy and academics to your daughter.
 While we do utilize the classroom as a therapeutic tool, our robust core academic curriculum rivals that of any traditional boarding school in the country.

 Our college preparatory curriculum is largely based on the College and Career Readiness Standards set by the West Virginia Department of Education (WVDE).
-Further enhancements and customizations have been designed by our Educational Specialist and academic staff.
+Our focus on critical thinking skills, an empathetic world-view and a “Grit” mindset in daily lessons prepares students to be passionate, confident and resilient life-long learners.

 Our grading scale also follows WVDE standards: